hatfieldlibrary/dspace_migration_python/README.md

 provided in the METS.

 ## Analytics
 Running the program with the `--dry-run` flag will produce a brief analytics report (without loading any data).
+Currently enabled for CONTENTdm only.

 Here is a sample:
 ```$xslt